michelp/signcryption-token-spec/README.md

 anyone with the senders public key can authenticate it.

 One last thing I personally don't like about JWT and PASETO is their focus on JSON payloads.
-SCT payloads are *bytes*.
-If you want to encode your JSON into bytes, go for it, every language in the world can trivially do that.
+SCT payloads are *bytes*, not JSON or protobuf nor any other specific format.
+If you want to encode your data into bytes, go for it, every language in the world can trivially do that.
 But JSON is *not required*.